-The Open Gate project stems from the need expressed repeatedly by the women in HMP & YOI Low Newton to the founder of the project, Elizabeth McGurk MBE who was a former chaplain in the prison.
+The Open Gate project stems directly from the needs expressed repeatedly by the women in HMP & YOI Low Newton to the founder of the project, Elizabeth McGurk MBE who was a former chaplain in the prison.

-The women simply wanted “someone on the out” and “someone who is there for me”.
+The women simply wanted “someone on the out” to be there for them supporting their resettlement back into the community.
 Through determination and drive by Elizabeth the project received initial funding, and built on a community chaplaincy model used with great success in Canada.
 Open Gate has been operational since October 2005.

 The Governor of HMP Low Newton states…….